 How to find Cheap Canadian Flights

 Your flight to Canada might be the biggest expense of your whole trip.
-Check out my tips on how to find cheap Canadian flights.
+Unfortunately, Canada is not famous for discount airfares.
 Compare different airlines and routes to find a great deal.

-There is No Single best way to find cheap flights in Canada!
+There is no single best way to find cheap Canadian flights!
 It all depends on where you start your journey, and where in Canada you want to go to.
-It also depends on how flexible you are with your schedule, how long you want to stay in Canada, and what you are planning to do while you’re here.
+It also depends on how flexible you are with your schedule, how long you want to stay in Canada, and what you are planning to do while you’re here

-All the cheapest flights to Canada arrive at Canada’s largest airports; Vancouver and Calgary in the West, and Toronto and Montreal in the East.
+The biggest airport in Canada is Toronto Pearson International Airport and you can fly direct from many worldwide cities.
+All the cheapest flights to Canada arrive at Canada’s largest airports, Vancouver and Calgary in the West, and Toronto and Montreal in the East.
 Return flights to those destinations offer the biggest flexibility regarding schedules and connections.

 In Canada, travel distances between cities are huge, and Canadian domestic flights into any backcountry region are expensive.